knowledgecode/date-and-time/README.md

     m: 14,          // Minute
     s: 5,           // Second
     S: 0,           // Millisecond
+    Z: 480,         // Timsezone offset
-    _index: 19,     // Pointer offset
+    _index: 33,     // Pointer offset
-    _length: 19,    // Length of the date string
+    _length: 33,    // Length of the date string
-    _match: 6       // Token matching count
+    _match: 7       // Token matching count
 }
 ```

-This object shows a parsing result.
+This date structure provides a parsing result.
 You would be able to tell from it how the date string was parsed(, or why the parsing was failed).

 ---